Seven things you NEED to do now to boost your SEO

 7) Create pages for people, not Google

 According to Google, “Websites and pages should be created to help users.”
-This means that every web page or blog you create and write must fulfil its intended purpose, and that purpose should be ‘user-centered’ – whether that is to make someone laugh, sell them something, inform them, teach them, etc.
+This means that every web page or blog you create and write must fulfill its intended purpose, and that purpose should be ‘user-centered’ – whether that is to make someone laugh, sell them something, inform them, teach them, etc.

+If you have no idea how to make your site user-centered, you can talk to these experts with Google profiles for help.
 Any page that is created with the intention simply to make money, with no attempt to help users is considered the lowest quality page.

 Put simply, if you want a page to rank on Google, focus on providing the best possible user experience, rather than trying to second guess what the Google algorithm is looking for, and making your page fit that.